 *recommended for applications from non-EU countries

-Persons without a university entrance qualification but with relevant vocational qualifications must additionally sit entrance exams in German, English and mathematics.
-The level of the exams corresponds to that of a non-school university entrance qualification in social and natural sciences.
+Persons without a university entrance qualification but with relevant vocational qualifications must additionally sit entrance exams in German, English (Level II) and Mathematics (Level I).
+The level of the exams corresponds to that of a non-school university entrance qualification in natural sciences.

 Career background - 20%Particular attention is paid to education and certificates, general professional development and position (duties, responsibilities etc.) as well as academic and professional goals.Written entrance exam - 30%The written entrance exam consists of questions on deductive thinking, numerical abilities, long-term memory, English language skills, as well as a study-related personality profile.
 The exam is computer-based, has a duration of 2 hours and takes place, on-campus, at MCI.
-Aids such as calculators, dictionaries etc. are not permitted.Multiple Applications: The written entrance exam applies to all business-related studies and has only to be taken once.Interview - 50%The interview is conducted by a commission and gives applicants the opportunity to present themselves personally, to expand on information provided in the application materials and to explain their academic and professional goals.
+Aids such as calculators, dictionaries etc. are not permitted.Interview - 50%The interview is conducted by a commission and gives applicants the opportunity to present themselves personally, to expand on information provided in the application materials and to explain their academic and professional goals.

 MCI study programs stand out due to the quality of their content, relevance to the business world, and their international orientation.
 The close cooperation with partners from industry and integrative internships enable students to gain practical experience as early as in their Bachelor’s studies.
 In addition to providing expert knowledge, MCI places great importance on encouraging personal development and the development of social and intercultural competencies.

-The mandatory classes of the course cover the basics of business and management, as well as economics and law.
+The mandatory classes of the program cover the basics of business and management, as well as economics and law.
 The focus is not only on professional and methodological competence, but also on strengthening the students’ social and communicative, as well as interdisciplinary skills, based on their individual backgrounds.
-In the fourth and fifth semester, students may choose their personal area of specialization.
-The two modules available consist of a combination of marketing, organizational development and innovation or a combination of management control, supply chains, and strategy.
+In the fourth and fifth semester, students may select their personal area of specialization.
+The students can choose of one out of two tracks Marketing .
+Organizational Development .
+Innovation or Controlling .
+Supply Chains .
+Strategy.

 Semester Credit Units| ECTS-Credits